iodigital-com/io-technology/data/blog/ng-mocks.md

 ## Use Codium.Ai to generate unit-tests

-There is another tool that could further speedup unit-tests development using ChatGPT which is called [Codium.Ai](https://www.codium.ai/).
-I've tested it as plugin for two different IDEs: Intellij Idea and VS Code.
-It doesn't generate the whole class, but at least it provides specific tests to copy-paste into the `.spec` file.
+There is another tool that could further speedup unit-tests development using Ai which is called [Codium.Ai](https://www.codium.ai/).
+I've tested it as plugins for two different IDEs: Intellij Idea and VS Code.
+It doesn't generate the whole class, but at least it provides specific tests which you can then copy-paste into the `.spec` file.

 ### Codium.Ai and Intellij Idea